Robinlovelace/spatial-microsim-book/README.md

 To compile this website, simply clone it and run the final lines of bbuild.R, followed by
-`jekyll-build`.
+`jekyll build`.
 All .Rmd files should be kept on the master branch.